KeithTheEE/redditPythonHelper/ROADMAP.md

 ### botHelperFunctions.py

 ### botMetrics.py
+ - predictUserReaction(): used for the bot gauge how receptive the user will be towards a r/learnpython suggestion.
+If it predicts combative, it'll make it's comment short and to the point.
+If it predicts receptive it'll expand on highlighted points such as formatting.
+If neither it'll contiue as is.

  - measureUserReaction():
 to see if redditor does post to r/learnpython.
 The post will have to be strongly similar